polytypic/poc.cml/README.md

 ## Why and what is CML?

-Concurrent ML is concurrent programming language developed by [John Reppy](http://people.cs.uchicago.edu/~jhr/) in the late 1980's and early 1990's.
+Concurrent ML is a concurrent programming language developed by [John Reppy](http://people.cs.uchicago.edu/~jhr/) in the late 1980's and early 1990's.
 It is based on ideas, namely synchronous message passing and non-deterministic choice, that you can find in